ppfeufer/aa-bulletin-board/README.md

 modify your Apache/Nginx configuration as well as the global URL config of Alliance Auth.
 So please only install if you know what you're doing/feel comfortable to make these kinds of changes.
 For your own sanity, and mine :-)

-## Overview

-Work in progress on this one

 ## Installation